HIV self testing kits now in Australia — discreet results in 15 minutes

-How can I get an HIV self testing kit?
+How can I get a rapid HIV home testing kit?

 Although some websites may offer HIV self testing kits for sale in Australia, the only one approved for use by the TGA (Therapeutic Goods Administration) is the Atomo HIV Self Test.

 Kits are available to buy online from the Atomo HIV Self Test website or from selected sexual health/HIV organisations listed in the Atomo website’s FAQ section.

 You can purchase an HIV self testing kit for $25 in person, or online for the same price plus postage and handling fees.

 “You can purchase a kit for $25 in person, or online for the same price plus postage and handling fees.”

 Kits purchased online are delivered through the Australia Post Express Post service, arriving in a standard Express Post satchel with no disclosure of content.
 The device inside is wrapped in bubble wrap and there’s no indication of the company name.
 If you’re concerned about privacy at your postal address, Australia Post offer a parcel locker service accessible 24 hours a day.

 Get an HIV test kit from a vending machine

 Eligible guys in Queensland can get a free HIV self-test kit from vending machines located in some University campuses.

 Based in South Australia?
 Collect a free HIV self-test kit through CONNECT vending machines in and around Adelaide.
 All you need to do is answer a few questions and provide a mobile phone number to get a code that provides access to a free HIV self-test kit!